AlejandroAldana99/TuCredito-Backend-API/README.md

 - Write more explicative comments in some needed sections.
 - Auto-complete sections: Tool in some IDEs to auto-complete `variables` and `logic` while coding.
 - Parts of this `README.md`: To structure a well description.

+> Final note: All the features and code related to AI was thoroughly reviewed and validated (according to the official documentation) to avoid AI hallucinations and errors